Remote work gives people more options.

 Remote Online Assistant

-The second asks you to trust a fantasy.
+That second listing asks you to trust a fantasy.

 Remote job scams often reuse the same patterns.